Hudson Grove & Co.

-prunelle asked: Prunelle will divulge an utterly romantic Transatlantic love story soon.
+prunelle said: Prunelle will divulge an utterly romantic Transatlantic love story soon.
 But do tell, why the name?
 Everything is in the "we" does this mean there are more than one?
 If so, who are you wonderful people?

 An excellent question!
 We were wondering when someone would ask it. :) We run a jewelry company that specializes in producing commitment rings for the LGBTQ community.
 You can check it out at www.hudsongroveandco.com.
 A portion of the profits we make go to support various LGBTQ organizations across the United States.
 We thought it would be only fitting if we adopted the same name, Hudson Grove & Co., for this blog because we’re quite fond of the formality and the name is also fairly non-gendered and all encompassing.

 There are indeed more than one of us.
 We thought it wouldn’t be fitting to give this blog a singular voice.
 That would imply that messages of love and support belong to the few, when in fact they are attributed to many people in many places at different times.
 We are made up of people from several varied walks of life.
 Some men, some women, some whose gender identity does not define who they are as people.
 We are made up of straight people, gay people, lesbians and queers abound the spectrum.
 We figured, it was less important who we are, and more important what you have to say about your experience.
 This blog is not about us.
 This blog is about love, in it’s many permutations and environments.

 The love that two men can show their adopted child.
 The love that two women can commit to each other every day of their lives, whether or not the state approves.
 The love that a mother can show her gay son as he comes out for the first time.
 The love that a friend can show another friend who is struggling with his or her sexuality.
 The love that almost every religion promotes that so many people actively overlook in their day to day judgements.